-During Phase One many tasting rooms will be appointment-only.
+During Phase One and Phase Two, many tasting rooms will be appointment-only.
 Because of the fluidity with this reopening phase, you will need to call or visit the websites of the tasting rooms you want to visit in advance to obtain current visitor information.

 Do I need to wear a mask?

 As of Wednesday, July 1, face coverings are required for employees and visitors/customers in all public indoor spaces in Oregon per the Governor’s order.
 Learn more here.
 Many tasting rooms can provide disposables.
 Always call to confirm.

 How will social distancing be implemented?

 Social distancing protocols at tastings rooms will be in place both inside and outside.
 You won’t see tasting bar seating, but do expect to see more tables separated by a minimum of six feet throughout tasting rooms, and more use of outdoor space.

 Can I bring a group?